 '''

 for Intel

-export CC=icc
+export CC=icx

-export CXX=icpc
+export CXX=icx

 export FC=ifort

 '''

 4.5 Set environment variables for parallelization

 GEOS-Chem Classic uses OpenMP parallelization, which is an implementation of shared-memory (aka serial) parallelization.

 Important: OpenMP-parallelized programs (such as GEOS-Chem Classic) cannot execute on more than 1 computational node.
 Most modern computational nodes typically contain between 16 and 64 cores.
 Therefore, GEOS-Chem Classic simulations will not be able to take advantage of more cores than these.